zaicodes/beyond-photos-photography/README.md

 - Peter W. – for the weekly stand-ups which were very helpful and informative.

-- Narender S. - my mentor for checking my progress and providing helpful feedback.
+- Narender S. - my mentor, for checking my progress and providing helpful feedback.

 - Asim S. (Preply) – an online tutor, who helped me learn how to code and develop this skill (highly recommend him).

+- Harry D. - a CI mentor, for taking the time to answer my peer code review post in slack and for all the valuable feedback.